Italy and Greece

 From the Bay of Naples the island of Capri is less than an hour away by boat.
 Weather permitting, you will take a boat to the Blue Grotto, where sunlight reflected from beneath the water bathes the cave in a silver-blue light.

-Day 6 Sorrento--Patras
+Day 6 Sorrento region--Patras

 Travel to the ferry port (via Pompeii)